bonnie/my_heavens/README.md

 This turns out to be a very efficient way to present the stars at an arbitrary viewing location and time, since there is no need to calculate positions of stars as the viewer would see them.
+An analogy to help understand this
-You can think of the sphere of the sky like a spinning globe: if someone were viewing the earth from a certain location in space at a certain time, you could either:
+efficiency: if you wanted to display the earth as viewed from a certain location in space (say, the moon) at a certain time (say, right now), you could either:

-a. figure out exactly what the circle of the earth would look like for that viewer, drawing the continents on that circle precisely for that place and time, or
+a.
+Draw the earth as a circle, determining exactly what the earth would look like for that viewer and drawing the visible continents precisely positioned, or

-b. draw all the continents on the earth, and then rotate the earth to display the hemisphere that our particular user would see.
+b. draw *all* the continents on a sphere, and then rotate the sphere to display the half that our particular user would see (of course, on a two-dimensional screen, a sphere is flattened to a circle -- so what the user actually sees looks identical to choice (a)).

 This app uses option (b) to approach showing the stars.
 This means the stars and their locations need to load only once, when the app first loads.
 Any